phalcon/documentation/docs/application-micro.md

 ## Middleware

-Middleware refers to classes that can be attached to your application, introducing another layer where business logic can exist.
-They run sequentially, following the order in which they are registered.
-This not only enhances maintainability by encapsulating specific functionality but also improves performance.
-A middleware class can halt execution when a particular business rule has not been satisfied, allowing the application to exit early without executing the full cycle of a request.
+Middleware in the context of the Micro application refers to classes that can be attached to enhance the application's architecture.
+These classes introduce an additional layer where business logic can be encapsulated, running sequentially based on their registration order.
+This not only contributes to maintainability by modularizing specific functionality but also enhances performance.
+Middleware classes can interrupt the execution flow when a specific business rule is not satisfied, allowing the application to exit early without completing the full request cycle.

 !!! info "NOTE"

-    The middleware handled by the Micro application **are not** compatible with [PSR-15][psr-15].
-In future versions of Phalcon, the whole HTTP layer will be rewritten to align with PSR-7 and PSR-15.
+    The middleware managed by the Micro application is not compatible with [PSR-15][psr-15].
+Future versions of Phalcon are expected to align the entire HTTP layer with PSR-7 and PSR-15.

-The presence of a [Phalcon\Events\Manager][events-manager] is essential for middleware to operate, so it has to be registered in our DI container.
+The presence of a [Phalcon\Events\Manager][events-manager] is crucial for middleware to operate; therefore, it must be registered in our Dependency Injection (DI) container.

 ### Attached events
-Middleware can be attached to a micro application in 3 different events.
-Those are:
+Middleware can be attached to a Micro application in three different events:

 | Event    | Description                                    |
 |----------|------------------------------------------------|